Frequently Asked Questions

 Where do Holmewood families live?

 Many live in Tunbridge Wells but many also live in the surrounding villages, within easy reach of the Hastings train line.
-We operate a morning and evening minibus service with five minibuses, bringing children into school and delivering them home again in the evening.
+We operate a morning and evening minibus service with six minibuses, bringing children into school and delivering them home again in the evening.
 We try where possible to fit requests for pick-up and drop-off points on viable routes covering approximately a ten-mile radius around Tunbridge Wells.

 Is Holmewood selective?